Alpha12291229/Hangman-Website/README.md

 4. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 How to play:
-1. Guess the words using the virtual keyboard provided or using own physical keyboard.
+1. Guess the letters of the word using the virtual keyboard provided or using own physical keyboard.
-2. To win the game, guess the right word without the hangman completing.
+2. To win the game, guess the right word with less than 5 incorrect letters.
-3. Reset the game if lose/won using RESET button at the bottom.
+3. Reset the game using RESET button at the bottom.